 This isn’t a bad thing: vitamins and other health supplements do help promote your optimal health and strong immune system, and do provide support for defense against a growing number of health concerns.

 Natural vs Synthetic

-When we ask: are vitamins good for you? we need to consider what kind of vitamin we’re talking about.
-Just as bioidentical hormones aren’t related to cancer but synthetic hormones are, so are vitamins A and E good for you in their natural forms, but toxic when ingested in their synthetic ones.
+When we ask: are vitamins good for you?, we need to consider what kind of vitamins we’re talking about.
+Just as bioidentical hormones aren’t related to cancer but synthetic hormones are, so are vitamins A and E good for you in their natural forms, but can be toxic when ingested in their synthetic ones.